ThayRibeiro0/pokemon_app/README.md

 - Favorites Management: Save and view favorite Pokémon on a dedicated page with persistent storage.
 - Responsive Design: Accessible across devices of all screen sizes.
 - CSS Framework Integration: Styled using Bootstrap.
-- Interactive Modals: View Pokémon details in polished modals for a better user experience.
+- Interactive Modals: A Bootstrap modal confirms when a Pokémon is added to favorites.
 - Client-Side Storage: Favorites are stored using localStorage, ensuring persistence across sessions.

 ### Some of the Technologies Used